XxMrTyronexX/Stage2-IndEnt-Major-Piano-Teacher/README.md

  5) In the refresh_songs() function, change the os.walk directory to the location that your USBs are mounted to
  6) run the program with python3 using Sudo privellages - Sudo python3 gui.py

-## To get PI to work with WS2812B LEDs
+## To get the Raspberry PI to work with WS2812B LEDs
  1) install the library to operate the LED - sudo pip3 install rpi_ws281x adafruit-circuitpython-neopixel
  2) force reinstall blinka - sudo python3 -m pip install --force-reinstall adafruit-blinka
  3) perform an apt-get update - sudo apt-get update